Rocky Mountain Fertility Center

 Your fertility specialist might utilize laparoscopic or robotic equipment and tiny incisions to reattach your fallopian tubes.
 They use anesthesia, so you don’t feel pain during the procedure.

 After tubal reversal, you can slowly resume everyday activities over the course of 1-2 weeks.
 Absorbable stitches dissolve over time.
 Your chance of becoming pregnant after tubal reversal increases if you’re age 35 or younger.

 If tubal reversal hasn’t worked or you’re not a good candidate for it, ask your practitioner if IVF is a better option.
+Consider INVOcell its cheaper than a tubal reversal.
 Don’t give up if you’ve had a tubal ligation but would now like to have a baby.
 Call Rocky Mountain Fertility Center for a consultation today or use the online booking tool.